 Kids need to learn to adapt and change the rules and make the rules. – Bryanne Leeming

 Bryanne Leeming is the founder of Unruly Studios, a RAPID company that just completed a successful Kickstarter campaign.
-Unruly Studio’s is in the final stages of releasing their first product, an interactive educational device called “Splats.”
+Unruly Studio is in the final stages of releasing its first product, an interactive educational device called “Splats.”
 Her diverse background is no surprise when you witness her vibrant personality and dynamic work ethic.
 Working between her hometown of Boston and Philadelphia, I was lucky to catch up with her over a cup of coffee on a quick trip to Philly.

 Bryanne grew up in a small college town in New Hampshire, where her parents own a restaurant.
 Growing up around a kinetic, independent business sparked an early interest in business but her heart leaned toward the arts.
 Minoring in Art History at McGill University in Montreal, her major was in the seemingly more practical field of Cognitive Science.

 “I was always an artist growing up, I loved art.
 Something to do with that followed me.
 I minored in art history because they didn’t have studio art [at McGill], but I wanted to keep that creative aspect going.
 On the side, I ended up joining the TV production program.
 I was producing, it was for no credit, just a side thing and I loved it!
 Forming the team, deciding what to cover, driving to Vermont to cover the primaries, stuff like that,” Bryanne enthused.
 This experience of team building, development, and management would later prove helpful in starting her own business.